d o public

 Not sure if your proofs (or those you're receiving) are G7-compliant?
 We can test them for you, or show you how to do your own testing.

-Individual proof verification requires printing the 2007 IDEAlliance ISO 12647-7 Control Strip on EVERY proof, measuring the strip with an automated spectrophotometer, and comparing the meausrements to a "reference" set of CIELab values in suitable software.
+Individual proof verification requires printing the 2007 IDEAlliance ISO 12647-7 Control Strip on EVERY proof, measuring the strip with an automated spectrophotometer, and comparing the measurements to a "reference" set of CIELab values in suitable software.

-G7 in the pressroom
+G7 in the Pressroom

 How to calibrate a press or proofing system using the G7 methodology.